Blind Pension

 Where to apply

-Your completed application form should be returned to the Department of Social Protection at the following address:
+You should send your completed application form to the Department of Social Protection at the following address:

 Department of Social Protection